Washington Redskins name controversy: Trademark cases

-In December 2015, the Federal Circuit Court of Appeals struck down the disparagement prohibition in the trademark law in a case (Matal v.
+A second case was filed in 2013 by younger plaintiffs not affected by laches, led by Amanda Blackhorse.
+Once again, the TTAB found Redskins to be disparaging under the Lanham Act.
+In December 2015, the Federal Circuit Court of Appeals struck down the disparagement prohibition in the trademark law in a separate case (Matal v.
 Tam) involving a denial of trademark registration to the Asian-American band The Slants.
-The majority opinion stated, in part, that "[w]hatever our personal feelings about the mark at issue here, or other disparaging marks, the First Amendment forbids government regulators to deny registration because they find speech likely to offend others."
 On June 19, 2017, the Supreme Court unanimously ruled in favor of Tam, stating "The disparagement clause violates the First Amendment's Free Speech Clause.
 Contrary to the Government's contention, trademarks are private, not government speech."
 On June 29, 2017, both the Native American petitioners and the Justice Department withdrew from any further litigation now that the Supreme Court has rendered the legal issue moot.
 While team owner Daniel Snyder expresses the opinion that the court decision is a victory for the team, the executive director of the NCAI asserts that the name remains a slur, and the decision that grants it First Amendment protection does not alter any of the arguments against its continued use.